turbulette/turbulette/README.md

 turb app --name hello-world
 ```

-!!! info
 You need to run `turb app` under the project dir because the CLI needs to access the `almebic.ini` file to create the initial database migration.

 You should see your new app under the project folder :